Frequently Asked Questions

 No. Under IDDO’s data governance guidelines, we do not pass on raw (uncurated) data to researchers, including internal IDDO researchers wanting to use data in their studies.

 Currently, IDDO does not link the clinical data it holds with other data types such as imaging or genomics in other repositories.
-However, we are actively exploring he security and feasibility of doing so.
+However, we are actively exploring the security and feasibility of doing so.
 At the moment, when IDDO transfers data to a third party, individual records are given randomly generated IDs specific to that dataset, preventing linking with other IDDO datasets or with raw data.

-The IDDO DAC in independent of IDDO, and reviews non-contributor controlled data access applications.
+The IDDO DAC is independent of IDDO, and reviews non-contributor controlled data access applications.
 It carries out these processes independently of IDDO, and operates under specific terms of reference (with the aim of balancing ethical and scientific considerations with facilitating data access wherever possible).
 Find out more about the IDDO Data Access Committee

 25 years, in accordance with European Union General Data Protection Regulation (GDPR) requirements: we follow European Union clinical trials regulations on data retention (specifically European Medicines Agency Policy 0070), as most of our data contributors fall into this category.
 This long period of data retention is part of good practice in data management, and reflects our commitment to manage data properly and sustainably for an extended period of time.